bodrick/awesome/TOPICS.md

 *   [jouni-kantola/templated-assets-webpack-plugin](https://github.com/jouni-kantola/templated-assets-webpack-plugin) - webpack plugin for creating assets to be used with server rendered web frameworks.
 *   [quasarframework/quasar](https://github.com/quasarframework/quasar) - Quasar Framework - Build high-performance VueJS user interfaces in record time

-## accessibility

-*   [openedx/paragon](https://github.com/openedx/paragon) - 💎 An accessible, theme-ready design system built for learning applications and Open edX.
-*   [instructure/instructure-ui](https://github.com/instructure/instructure-ui) - A UI Component Library made by Instructure, Inc.
-*   [ucfopen/VAST](https://github.com/ucfopen/VAST) - VAST is a Python script that searches an Instructure Canvas course for media and returns results in a CSV file.
-*   [ucfopen/quiz-extensions](https://github.com/ucfopen/quiz-extensions) - A self-service LTI for faculty to easily extend time for multiple users for all quizzes at once.
-*   [ucfopen/UDOIT](https://github.com/ucfopen/UDOIT) - The Universal Design Online content Inspection Tool, or UDOIT (pronounced, “You Do It”) enables faculty to identify accessibility issues in their Learning Management System.
-It will scan a course, generate a report, and provide resources on how to address common accessibility issues.
-*   [bootstrap-vue/bootstrap-vue](https://github.com/bootstrap-vue/bootstrap-vue) - BootstrapVue provides one of the most comprehensive implementations of Bootstrap v4 for Vue.js.
-With extensive and automated WAI-ARIA accessibility markup.
-*   [OptiKey/OptiKey](https://github.com/OptiKey/OptiKey) - OptiKey - Full computer control and speech with your eyes
-*   [chromelens/chromelens](https://github.com/chromelens/chromelens) - Chrome DevTools extension for web accessibility development
-*   [pa11y/pa11y-dashboard](https://github.com/pa11y/pa11y-dashboard) - Pa11y Dashboard is a web interface which helps you monitor the accessibility of your websites
-*   [dequelabs/axe-core](https://github.com/dequelabs/axe-core) - Accessibility engine for automated Web UI testing

 ## design-system